oskadoskaposka/oskadoskaposka/README.md

 # Hi, I'm Alê!

 ### Who am I?
-<p>I'm a guy who has worked in the financial department of major Brazilian travel companies for the past 7 years and has now decided to work with development.
-I'm passionate about games and know how things works.</p>
+<p>I'm a guy who has worked in the financial department of major Brazilian travel companies for 7 years and in 2020 decided to work with development.
+Also I'm a guy who love games and know how things works.

+OOOOh and now I'm opening a few diferents small business.</p>

 ---